DIPlib/diplib/src/documentation/image.md

     dip::Image out = image.CopyAt( mask );
 ```

-These functions are called `CopyAt` rather than simply `At` to reinfoce that
+These functions are called `CopyAt` rather than simply `At` to reinforce that
 sample values are copied into the new image.
 Therefore, when writing into
 these images, the original image is not affected.
 To write data into selected
 pixels, use the version of this function that takes two arguments: